-Participants may make pre-tax and/or, effective October 1, 2015, Roth contributions up to 50% and after-tax contributions up to 16%, of eligible compensation, not to exceed the Internal Revenue Service (IRS) limits as defined in the Plan.
-Active Participants age 50 or over may contribute an additional pre-tax and/or Roth contribution not to exceed the IRS limit (\$6,000 for 2017); however, the Company generally does not provide the match on such "catch-up" contributions, unless a matching contribution is required to meet the safe harbor plan provisions under the IRC.
-Participants may also contribute amounts representing rollover eligible distributions from other defined benefit or defined contribution plans, IRC Section 403(b) annuity plans, IRC Section 457 governmental plans or Individual Retirement Accounts.
+Participants may make pre-tax and/or, Roth contributions up to 50% and after-tax contributions up to 16%, of eligible compensation, not to exceed the Internal Revenue Service (IRS) limits as defined in the Plan.
+Active Participants age 50 or over may contribute an additional pre-tax and/or Roth contribution not to exceed the IRS limit (\$6,000 for 2018); however, the Company generally does not provide the match on such "catch-up" contributions, unless a matching contribution is required to meet the safe harbor plan provisions under the IRC.
+Participants may also contribute amounts representing rollover eligible distributions from other defined benefit or defined contribution plans, IRC Section 403(b) annuity plans, IRC Section 457 governmental plans or individual retirement accounts.
 Participants direct their contributions into the various eligible investment options offered by the Plan.
+Contributions are subject to certain limitations as set forth under the IRC or the limits set forth in the Plan document.

 All new employees are automatically enrolled in the Plan to make pre-tax contributions unless they elect otherwise.
-An employee who has been automatically enrolled is deemed to have elected to defer pre-tax contributions (Automatic Contribution).
-Effective January 1, 2016, the initial Automatic Contribution percentage is 6%.
+An employee who has been automatically enrolled is deemed to have elected to defer pre-tax contributions at a rate of 6% of eligible compensation (Automatic Contribution).
 A notice is provided to all employees who are scheduled to be automatically enrolled in the Plan (Automatic Enrollment Notice).
 In general, an employee has 30 days after receiving the Automatic Enrollment Notice to elect not to make any pre-tax contributions or choose a different contribution percentage.

-Contributions, including all related employer matching contributions, made under the Automatic Contribution provision of the Plan are invested in the default investment fund as defined in the Plan.
+Contributions, including all related employer matching contributions, made under the Automatic Contribution provision of the Plan are invested in the default investment fund as defined in the Plan unless the Participant elects otherwise.
 Employees may elect to change the Automatic Contribution percentage and/or direct the contributions to any of the investment options offered under the Plan at any time after the commencement of the Automatic Contribution.
 The Company matches 100% of the first 6% of eligible compensation contributed by a Participant to the Plan (excluding catch-up contributions unless required to meet the safe harbor plan provisions under the IRC).
 Employer contributions are made in the form of cash and are invested in accordance with Participant elections.

 The CenterPoint Energy Common Stock Fund (CenterPoint Energy Stock Fund) is an investment option under the Plan.
-Effective January 1, 2016, a Participant may not elect (i) that more than 25% of future contributions (including Company matching contributions) be invested in the CenterPoint Energy Stock Fund or (ii) a transfer of any portion of his or her current account balance that would result in more than 25% of the total account balance invested in the Company Stock Fund.
+A Participant may not elect (i) that more than 25% of future contributions (including Company matching contributions) be invested in the CenterPoint Energy Stock Fund or (ii) a transfer of any portion of his or her current account balance that would result in more than 25% of the total account balance invested in the Company Stock Fund.
 Furthermore, any transfer of funds into or out of the CenterPoint Energy Stock Fund and other elections under the Plan that impact investments in the CenterPoint Energy Stock Fund are subject to the Company's Insider Trading Policy.
 In addition, Participants may elect to have dividends paid on their investment in the CenterPoint Energy Stock Fund either reinvested in the CenterPoint Energy Stock Fund or paid to them in cash, and they can transfer all or part of their investment in the CenterPoint Energy Stock Fund to the other investment options offered by the Plan.